Key takeaways

 - Magnesium: Pumpkin seeds, leafy green vegetables, beans, legumes, and whole grains

-- Vitamin B12: Meat, fish, poultry, eggs, and dairy products
+- Vitamin B12: Animal products such as meat, fish, poultry, eggs, and dairy products

 - Vitamin C: Citrus fruits, broccoli, cantaloupe, cauliflower, kiwi, sweet potatoes, tomatoes, kale, bell peppers, and strawberries

-- Vitamin D: Fatty fish, beef liver, egg yolks, or a number of fortified foods (however, it’s almost impossible to achieve optimal vitamin D levels solely through diet, notes Kriegler)
+- Vitamin D: Fatty fish, beef liver, egg yolks, or a number of fortified foods, such as cereals (however, it’s almost impossible to achieve optimal vitamin D levels solely through diet, according to Kriegler)

 Consider supplements

-Even with a healthy diet, it can be difficult to achieve an optimal balance of nutrients.
-Supplements containing essential nutrients are available either alone, or in multivitamin formulas; your healthcare provider or pharmacist can help you determine the right balance of supplements.
+Even with a healthy diet, it can be difficult to achieve an optimal balance of nutrient intake.
+Supplements containing essential nutrients are available either alone or in multivitamin formulas.
+Your healthcare provider or pharmacist can help you determine the right balance of supplements.